stratapp/stratapp-website/_posts/2019-06-25-how-to-run-a-company-with-almost-no-rules.md

 layout: post
 title: how to run a company with (almost) no rules by Ricardo Semler
 seo_title: how to run a company with (almost) no rules by Ricardo Semler
-seo_description: 'Ricardo Semler’s progressive lateral thinking has been an inspiration for both creating and running #stratapp.'
+seo_description: 'How to run a company with (almost) no rules by Ricardo Semler.
+Ricardo Semler’s progressive lateral thinking has been an inspiration for both creating and running #stratapp.'
 author: Ash Richardson
 banner_image: "/uploads/TED-Talks-for-Small-Business-and-Entrepreneurs.jpg"
+slug: how to run a company with no rules by Ricardo Semler

 ---
 ## Ricardo Semler shot to fame with his book Maverick, an inspiring fresh take on org design / enagement